Zulip architectural overview¶

 We maintain several separate repositories for integrations and other glue code: a Hubot adapter; integrations with Phabricator, Jenkins, Puppet, Redmine, and Trello; node.js API bindings; and our full-text search PostgreSQL extension.

-Our mobile clients are separate code repositories: Android, iOS (stable), and our experimental React Native iOS app.
+Our mobile clients are separate code repositories: Android and React Native iOS app.
 Our legacy desktop application (implemented in QT/WebKit) and our new, alpha cross-platform desktop app (implemented in Electron) are also separate repositories.

 We use Transifex to do translations.

 In this overview, we’ll mainly discuss the core Zulip server and web application.

 Zulip is a real-time web-based chat application meant for companies and similar groups ranging in size from a small team to more than a thousand users.
 It features real-time notifications, message persistence and search, public group conversations (streams), invite-only streams, private one-on-one and group conversations, inline image previews, team presence/buddy lists, a rich API, Markdown message support, and numerous integrations with other services.
 The maintainer team aims to support users who connect to Zulip using dedicated iOS, Android, Linux, Windows, and Mac OS X clients, as well as people using modern web browsers or dedicated Zulip API clients.

 A server can host multiple Zulip realms (organizations) at the same domain, each of which is a private chamber with its own users, streams, customizations, and so on.
 This means that one person might be a user of multiple Zulip realms.
 The administrators of a realm can choose whether to allow anyone to register an account and join, or only allow people who have been invited, or restrict registrations to members of particular groups (using email domain names or corporate single-sign-on login for verification).
 For more on security considerations, see the security model section.